huangli712/iQIST/docs/src/ch07/sac.md

 ### Introduction

-An alternative way to extract the $$A(\omega)$$ from $$G(\tau)$$ is using the stochastic analytical continuation[^1].
+An alternative way to extract the ``A(\omega)`` from ``G(\tau)`` is using the stochastic analytical continuation[^1].
 Unlike the maximum entropy method, the stochastic analytical continuation does not depend on any *a priori* parameters.
 It has been argued that the stochastic analytical continuation can produce more accurate spectral functions with more subtle structures.

 In the **HIBISCUS** component, we also implemented the stochastic analytical continuation which can be viewed as a useful complementary procedure to the maximum entropy method.
 Since the stochastic analytical continuation is computationally much heavier than the maximum entropy method, we parallelized it with MPI and OpenMP.